![]() |

 Those of us living under the tattered remains of the First Covenant (still in effect till the marriage of physical Israel!) will become “BLOOD” relatives of Yeshua as members of His own body (“one new man”), while the bride gains citizenship into the Kingdom of Aloha by a New (marriage) Covenant!
 How can we know this—read very carefully:

-Hebrews 9:15 This is why He became the Mediator of the New Covenant—so that BY HIS DEATH He could become the ransom payment FOR THOSE WHO HAD SINNED UNDER THE FIRST [old] COVENANT, so that those who are called to the eternal inheritance can receive the promise.
+Hebrews 9:15 This is the reason He became the Mediator of the New Covenant—so that by means of death He could become the ransom payment for those who are breaking [1b] the first [original] covenant, so that those who are called to the eternal inheritance can receive the promise.

 So Yeshua's blood was specifically shed for those of us living prior to the New Covenant, and it extends retroactively to cover all of 6000years!
 But it is deafeningly silent about it being applicable when animal zebakim (sacrifices) resume in the millennium (beginning presumably in 2031—the next Jubilee year).
 We see here that the New Covenant does two primary things: It allows those of us who were obedient servants of Yeshua, including under the Messenger {Angel} of Yehovah to receive our promised inheritance of eternal life (Hebrews 11) as a result of Yeshua’s death, and it enables the Bride of the 7th millennium the opportunity to marry into the family, while still human!